-During the most recent week of the study 1, we estimate that 28,300 people in England had the coronavirus (COVID-19) (95% credible interval: 19,000 to 40,700).
-This equates to 0.05% (95% credible interval: 0.03% to 0.07%) of the population in England or around 1 in 1,900 people (95% credible interval: 1 in 2,900 to 1 in 1,300).
-This is based on statistical modelling of the trend in throat and nose swab results.
+During the most recent week of the study , we estimate that 28,200 people in England had the coronavirus (COVID-19) (95% credible interval: 20,100 to 37,900).
+This equates to 0.05% (95% credible interval: 0.04% to 0.07%) of the population in England or around 1 in 1,900 people (95% credible interval: 1 in 2,700 to 1 in 1,400).
+This is based on statistical modelling of the trend in rates of positive nose and throat swab results.

 Figure 1 presents estimates of infection rates over time.
 While the percentage of individuals testing positive for COVID-19 has decreased since the start of the study (26 April 2020), the estimates suggest there was a small increase in July since the lowest recorded estimate, which was at the end of June.
-This trend now appears to have levelled off.
+This trend appears to have now levelled off.

-The modelled estimates for the latest six-week period are based on 122,021 swab tests collected over this period.
-During these weeks, 58 individuals from 58 households tested positive.
+The modelled estimates for the latest six-week period are based on 141,048 swab tests collected over this period.
+During these weeks, 71 individuals from 68 households tested positive.

-Last week, we revised our approach to presenting previous data.
 To provide stability in estimates, we advise using estimates we published in previous bulletins as these are our official estimates of the rate and spread of COVID-19 infections in the community in England.
 Both these and the modelled estimates are presented in Figure 1 and are used to interpret change over time.